Summertime and Your HealthFood smarts

 The most basic rule of food safety is simple: hot food should be hot and cold food should be cold.
-If you're transporting hot food to another location, the safest way is to cool it down completely (in the fridge) and warm it up at your destination.
+If you're transporting hot food to another location, the safest way is to cool it down completely (in the fridge), keeping it cool in transit (in a cooler), and warm it up at your destination.
 If that's not possible, the food should be warmed up and then kept in a thermos-type container or something that helps retain heat.
 Cold food should be kept in coolers, out of the sun and inside the car with the passengers rather than in a hot trunk.
 Full coolers stay cold longer than empty ones, so pack it as full as possible (or use the appropriate size cooler for the amount of food).
 Items that need to be kept cold should be kept below 4.4°C (40°F).

 When barbecuing, be sure that all meat is thoroughly cooked.
 The best way to check if meat is cooked enough is with a meat thermometer - don't go by how the food looks.
 Use one set of utensils to put the uncooked meat on the barbecue and a clean set to remove the cooked meat.
 Using separate utensils prevents transferring bacteria from the raw meat onto the cooked food.

 General temperature guidelines are:

 - hamburgers and ribs: 71°C (160°F)

 - ground poultry: 74°C (165°F)

 - pork (ground, pieces, or whole cuts): 71°C (160°F)